saichandglobal/ssss/.gitlab/issue_templates/imoc_onboarding.md

 See also the description of [Roles and Responsibilities](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/#roles-and-responsibilities) in our Incident Management documentation.

+### How does an Incident Manager effectively engage with the Engineer On-Call?

+During a high-profile and high-impact incident (e.g severity 1), one of your primary responsibilities as Incident Manager is to help lower the stress levels of the Engineer On-Call.

+Some methods that can be employed to accomplish this:

+1. [ ] Act as a servant leader; ask the EOC what they need.
+    1. Do you need me to bring in someone from team X / dev escalations / CMOC?
+1. [ ] Manage the incident room to keep interruptions to a minimum.
+    1. The purpose of the incident Zoom is for coordinating the technical investigation and mitigation.
+    1. Assist the CMOC with drafting status page updates off-call in a Slack thread, to keep the Zoom call focused.
+    1. If Directors or VPs join the incident call, direct their questions to Slack or a separate Zoom call.
+    1. Interrupt the EOC to ask for an update or a clarification when needed.
+    1. When the investigation is ongoing, get out of the way.
+1. [ ] Manage the incident issue.
+    1. During a user-facing incident we may get lots of user reports and other comments on the incident issue.
+    1. When this happens, you will probably want to lock the incident issue to keep the information focused.
+    1. This helps the EOC and everyone working on the incident to understand the current status and ongoing threads of investigation.
+    1. Avoiding audience participation can also help lower the stress of everyone involved.

 ### What does an Incident Manager do during an incident?

 1. [ ] Don’t Panic
     1. Incident management can sometimes feel stressful.
 Don’t panic.
 Assemble the team of people you need to support you, follow the process, and don’t panic.
 1. [ ] Clearly Communicate Current Status
-    1. In the early stages of an incident, ask for an update from the EOC and any other engaged engineers every 5-10 mins.
+    1. In the early stages of an incident, ask for an update from the EOC and any other engaged engineers every 20-30 mins.
-    1. Ask the Communications Manager On-Call (CMOC) for an update on new customer reports every 5-10 mins.
+    1. Ask the Communications Manager On-Call (CMOC) for an update on new customer reports if we don't yet have clear data.
     1. Screenshot (or ask others to screenshot) charts showing changes in impact.
-    1. Report a status updates summary regularly (every 5-30 min) in the incident Slack channel.
+    1. Report a status updates summary regularly (every 15-20 min) in the incident Slack channel.
 These updates provide critical information that help the team members across the company coordinate our response
 1. [ ] If You’re Stuck Ask Probing Questions
     1. If the team of responders is stuck and not sure what to do, you should ask probing questions to help unblock the team’s thinking.
 Assign people to investigatory tasks as you generate ideas.
     1. Some example probing questions: